AndrewGodwin86/ka-connect-2019/docs/talks/1_HowToDesignAnExceptionalEmpExperience.md

 # How to Design an Exceptional Employee Experience

 <img src="../media/SpeakerHeadshot_01JimHarter.png" width="60px">
 Jim Harter, Ph.D - Gallup

+## TL;DR
+The workplace and workforce are changing rapidly.
+Employee expectations are shifting.
+Gallup have done huge amounts of research on employee engagement.
+Getting Manager experience right first, improves employee experience

 ## Speaker Profile
 Jim Harter, Ph.D., is Chief Scientist of Workplace Management and Well-Being for Gallup's workplace management practice.
 In his KA Connect 2019 keynote talk, Dr. Harter will discuss Gallup's latest research on the employee experience, from attraction to exit, and what it takes to build an exceptional culture and employment brand that matches the expectations of the new and future workforce.